History of Shanghai: 1988 hepatitis A epidemic

+Contemporary era (1992–present)

 Although political power in Shanghai has traditionally been seen as a stepping stone to higher positions within the PRC central government, the city's modern transformation really did not begin until the third generation General Secretary of the Chinese Communist Party Jiang Zemin came to power in 1989.
 Along with his premier Zhu Rongji, Jiang represented the politically right-of-center "Shanghai clique", and began reducing the tax burden on Shanghai.
 Encouraging both foreign and domestic investment, he sought to promote the city – particularly the Lujiazui area of Pudong – as the economic hub of East Asia and gateway to the Chinese interior.
 Since that time, Shanghai has led China's overall development and experienced continuous economic growth of between 9-15% annually – arguably at the expense of Hong Kong.

 Shanghai is China's largest and greatest commercial and industrial city.
 With 0.1% of the land area of the country, it supplies over 12% of the municipal revenue and handles more than a quarter of total trade passing through China's ports.
 Its year 2010 population, according to China's latest census, was 23.02 million and represented an increase of 6.61 million from the 2000 census.

 The average size of a family in Shanghai declined to fewer than three people during the 1990s, and it is clear that most of Shanghai's population growth is driven by migration rather than natural factors based on high birth and fertility rates.
 Shanghai has for many years had the lowest birth rate in China, a rate lower than large American cities such as New York.

 As with most cities in China, Shanghai is overbounded in its administrative territory.
 The city in the year 2010 was composed of 16 districts and one county, together occupying 6340.5 km2 of land area.
 Chongming contains substantial rural land and a number of rural residents who continue to farm for their livelihood.
 The city has the highest population density of all the first-order administrative units in China, with 3630.5/km^{2} (9402.9/sq mi) in 2010.
 Owing to its continued growth and industrial and commercial development, Shanghai also has the highest index of urbanization among all of China's first order administrative units, with 89.3% of the official population (20.6 million) classified as urban.